 - Rubbing alcohol is also highly flammable, so never use it near an open flame or high heat.

-- If you use rubbing alcohol and have allergic reaction signs (such as problems breathing, hives, facial swelling, or swelling of your lips, tongue, or throat), call 911 and seek emergency medical attention.
+- If you use rubbing alcohol and have signs of an allergic reaction, such as problems breathing, hives, facial swelling, or swelling of your lips, tongue, or throat, call 911 (or your local emergency number) and seek emergency medical attention.

 Alcohol has multiple uses in your home, from polishing to disinfecting.
 Grab a bottle and check the following household to-dos off your list.